aadedolapo/Credo-Social-Payment-Hackathon/README.md

 # Credo Social Payment Hackathon
+# Product Recommendation System For An Online Retail Store.

 This was a team project for Africa's First Social Payment Hackathon.
 My team, Team Localhost, Built a product recommendation system for an online retail store.